not001praween001/stockMN-exe/README.md

 3. Login to the programe.

-4. Program will update DB support version 1.3 at first time.
-Close the program when the update is successful.
+4. Program will update DB support version 1.3 at the first time.
+Close the program when the update has done.

 5. Open and login with your account again.